 The traditional scene in many homes is the daily quarrel and nagging about completing the child’s homework.

-The result is: instead of this time being a positive bonding time between parent and child it turns to have the most repulsive and extremely negative effect on the parent-child relationship as well as on the child’s passion for learning.
+The result is that instead of this being a positive bonding time between parent and child, it turns to have the most repulsive and extremely negative effect on the parent-child relationship as well as on the child’s passion for learning.

 1. Early Literacy (Nursery Stage)

-Encouraging pretend play is an important precipitating factor of early literacy success.
-Make sure your child’s nursery provides ample periods for unstructured play.
+Encouragement of pretend play is an important precipitating factor for early literacy success.
+Make sure your child’s nursery provides ample time for unstructured play.

 2. Kindergarten Stage

-If your child is past the nursery crucial phase, make sure that the school you choose adopts a good phonetically based and leveled reading program that ensures that every child is individually assessed according to his or her own pace.
+If your child has passed the crucial phase in the nursery, make sure that the school you choose adopts a good phonetically based and leveled reading program that ensures that every child is individually assessed according to his or her own pace.

 Homework time should be fun for as long as you can convince your child it is fun, which is when he is old enough to unfortunately learn from his peers that it’s a problem for them.